23/DeveloperDocumentation/index.md

 * [/api/album/list](album-list): List and search through channels or albums
 * [/api/album/update](album-update): Update the meta data of a channel or album

+### Attachments

+Methods for managing and querying video files attachments.

+* [/api/photo/attachment/list](photo-attachment-list): Return a list of files attached to a video.

 ### Comments

 Methods for listing and managing comments.